seregazhuk/php-watcher/README.md

 After that phpunit-watcher watch can be run in any directory on your system.

-Alternatively you can install the package locally as a dev dependency in your
+Alternatively, you can install the package locally as a dev dependency in your
  project:

 ```bash